-There are a number of hikes and lookouts in the area as well as the opportunity to take a boat cruise, helicopter flights and even rent canoes to explore the gorge at a slower pace.
+There are a number of hikes and lookouts in the area as well as the opportunity to take a boat cruise, helicopter flights and even rent kayaks (or bring your own) to explore the gorge at a slower pace.

-We spent our two days in Nitmiluk Gorge hiking and canoeing through the gorge.
-We will share more information about this special place soon!
+We spent our two days in Nitmiluk Gorge hiking and kayaking through the gorge.

 Distance: 91 kms (56 miles)

 As you make your way back to Darwin, a stop at Edith Falls is a must.
 The site is off the main highway and is an easy drive on paved roads.